-Sleep is essential for health and well-being.
+Sleep is essential for health.
 It helps with energy levels and moods.
 Sleep also helps with learning, memory, attention and concentration.
-A lack of sleep may interfere with all of those.
+A lack of sleep can interfere with all of those.

 Having to take conventional medication to cope with any disability, may also be a contributing factor.
 We all deal with different things.
 Allergies, colds or other general health conditions, may also play a role in our inability to sleep or stay asleep.
-Cerebral Palsy tends to make conditions like those, so much worse.
+Cerebral Palsy tends to make conditions like those worse.

-Problems pertaining to sleep invariably becomes a habit that can interfere with sleep patterns.
-Some people may find that managing their sleep environment around Cerebral Palsy is a problem, finding it difficult to move around in bed or simply adjusting the sheets and blankets if they fall.
+Problems with sleep can become a habit that can interfere with sleep patterns.
+Some people may that deal with cerebral palsy, may also find it difficult to move around in bed or simply adjusting the sheets and blankets if they fall.